 - Incompetent or unskilled practitioners have been shown to cause significant harm, delay effective and safe intervention, decrease quality of life and increase health care costs.

-- An advanced degree alone provides no assurance that the academic degree-holder has demonstrated an ability to translate knowledge into practice or meets necessary competencies.
+- An advanced degree alone provides no assurance that the academic degree holder has demonstrated an ability to translate knowledge into practice or meets the necessary competencies.
 To meet established standards of practice, an academic must undertake specialized training, complete supervised practice experiences and obtain an accredited evaluation of their competency.

-- Michigan’s proposed law to license dietitian nutritionists and nutritionists adopts this national standard for education, training and experience.
+- Michigan’s proposed law to license dietitian nutritionists adopts this national standard for programmatically accredited education, training, and experience.

 Will licensure impact gym employees, health coaches, holistic nutrition practitioners, and others and their ability to practice?